hbnro/habanero/README.md

 Features
 --------

-  * By default the main core is extensible, configurable and hookable.
+  * By default the main core is extensible, configurable and hookable using middleware.
   * Primarly provides a routing system, request/response is are friendly-url based.
   * It has a bootstrap mechanism and a detailed error reporting behavior.
   * The helpers are function libraries or prototyped static classes.